microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatrenamedeventmessagedetail.md

 ---
 title: "chatRenamedEventMessageDetail resource type"
-description: "Represents the details of an event message about chat renamed."
+description: "Represents the details of an event message about a renamed chat."
 author: "RamjotSingh"
 localization_priority: Normal
 ms.prod: "microsoft-teams"